metabase/metabase/docs/operations-guide/running-the-metabase-jar-file.md

 ## Install Java JRE

-We recommend the latest LTS version of JRE from [AdoptOpenJDK](https://adoptopenjdk.net/releases.html) with HotSpot JVM and x64 architecture, but other [Java versions](./java-versions.md) are supported too.
+We recommend the latest LTS version of JRE from [Eclipse Temurin](https://adoptium.net/) with HotSpot JVM and x64 architecture, but other [Java versions](./java-versions.md) are supported too.

 ## Download Metabase